TinaChandwani/Hello-World/README.md

 # Hello-World
-This Miss Tina Chandwani.
+This is Miss Tina Chandwani.
 WELCOME!!